Ukhrul district

 Ukhrul district (Meitei pronunciation:/ˈuːkˌɹəl or ˈuːkˌɹʊl/ (Note: Meitei language (officially known as Manipuri language) is the official language of Manipur.
 Other regional languages of different places in Manipur may either be predominantly spoken or not in their respective places but "Meitei" is always officially used.)) is an administrative district of the state of Manipur in India with its headquarters at Ukhrul.
 The Ukhrul district has a long history dating back to the 1920s when it was created as the North-East Hill Sub-Division of the then princely state of Manipur.
 In 2016, the Kamjong subdivision of the Ukhrul district was spun out as a separate district, leading to the present configuration of the Ukhrul district.

+History

+The region to the north-eastern part of the Imphal Valley is the ancestral home to the Tangkhul Nagas from time immemorial.
+They have lived there independently with no control from outside world.

+Until November 1969, Manipur existed as a single district made up of ten sub-divisions, and the area of present-day Ukhrul district was one among them.
+With the administrative restructuring of 1969, the area became a district called Manipur East, with the Ukhrul village functioning as the district headquarters.
+It comprised five sub-divisions namely Ukhrul North, Ukhrul Central, Phungyar Phaisat, Kamjong Chassad, and Ukhrul South headquartered at Chingai, Ukhrul, Phungyar Phaisat, Kamjong Chassad, and Kamsong Khullen respectively.
+In 1983, the district officially adopted the name Ukhrul district.